Luka-Abey/data-structures-and-algos/AlgosAndData/src/HashTable.md

 Key -> (Hash) Function -> Hash code (index)
 The function is, more often than not, a modulo operator with value.
+To hash characters, we use ASCII and then pass this value through the function.

 What if we have two keys,
 3, and 13, and our function is X % 5...